arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ### Effective migration rate

-To begin constructing a useful approximation to the allele frequency dynamics in the multilocus system, we derive an appropriate expression for the effective migration rate $m_e$, which captures the reduction in gene flow at a focal locus due to selection against migrant genotypes.
+To begin constructing a useful approximation to the allele frequency dynamics in the multilocus system, we derive an expression for the effective migration rate $m_e$, which captures the reduction in gene flow at a focal locus due to selection against migrant genotypes.
-As shown formally in @kobayashi2008, for weak migration, the reduction in gene flow relative to the 'raw' migration rate $m$, termed the *gene flow factor* (gff), depends on the expected reproductive value of migrants in the resident background.
+As shown formally in @kobayashi2008, for weak migration, the reduction in gene flow relative to the 'raw' migration rate $m$, termed the *gene flow factor* (gff), depends on the expected reproductive value (RV) of migrants in the resident background (i.e. the expected long-term contribution of a migrant individual to the neutral gene pool on the island, relative to individuals in the resident island population).
-At any time, the proportion of individuals with recent migrant ancestry on the island is $O(m)$, so that the probability of individuals with migrant backgrounds mating with each other to produce, for instance, F2 crosses of the migrant and resident genotypes, is $O(m^2)$, and hence negligable for sufficiently weak migration.
+At any time, the proportion of individuals with recent migrant ancestry on the island is $O(m)$, so that the probability of individuals with migrant backgrounds mating with each other to produce, for instance, F2 crosses of the migrant and resident genotypes, is $O(m^2)$, and hence negligible for sufficiently weak migration.
+The descendants of a migrant individual will therefore most likely correspond to F1 and subsequent backcross generations, so that to a good approximation, the RV of a migrant individual depends on the relative fitnesses of F1, BC1, BC2, *etc.* individuals.

 Let $W_{h,k}$ and $W_{d,k}$ denote the relative fitness of an individual derived from a $k$th generation haploid, respectively diploid, backcross of an initial migrant individual with the resident population (i.e. $W_{d,1}$ is the